canbax/GPS-miner/readme.md

   - Replace `Hakkâri` with `Hakkari`
   - Replace name `Merkez` with the corresponding state name
   - Generate entries for the states that does not exist as a name such as İstanbul,Ankara from the average GPS of the it's children
+  - lower case the country code to be consistent with geo names
+  - name the result file as "turkish_cities.csv"

 ## Process planet-scale OSM names data

+Run the script `process-planet-geonames`.
+It will do the following steps.

 This is to enrich the Turkish cities with alternative names and add all other cities of the world.